-Yes, WHOIS data is generally public information.
-WHOIS is a protocol used to query databases that store registered users or assignees of internet resources such as domain names.
-Traditionally, WHOIS records include details like the registrant's name, contact information, and technical data about the domain.
-However, due to privacy concerns and regulatory changes, some of this information may be redacted or hidden depending on jurisdiction, registrar policies, and privacy services.
+Yeah, WHOIS data is generally public information.
+WHOIS is a protocol that lets you query databases storing info about who registered domain names and other internet resources.
+Traditionally, WHOIS records show stuff like the registrant's name, contact info, and technical details about the domain.
+But here's the thing-privacy concerns and regulatory changes have made it so some of this information gets redacted or hidden.
+It really depends on where you are, what your registrar does, and whether you're using privacy services.

 What is WHOIS?

-WHOIS is a query and response protocol widely used for querying databases that store registered users or assignees of domain names, IP address blocks, and autonomous system numbers.
-When you perform a WHOIS record lookup, you retrieve information about the domain's registrant, administrative and technical contacts, registration dates, and the domain's current status.
+WHOIS is a query and response protocol that people use to look up databases with info about domain names, IP address blocks, and autonomous system numbers.
+When you do a WHOIS record lookup, you'll get information about who registered the domain, the administrative and technical contacts, when it was registered, and what status it's currently in.

 Purpose of WHOIS